Steven Avery: Prosecution

 As of May 2006, Avery was the only one of the Innocence Project's 174 exonerees to have been charged with a violent crime after release.

 In March 2006, Avery's nephew, Brendan Dassey, was charged as an accessory after he confessed under interrogation to having helped Avery kill Halbach and dispose of the body.
 He later recanted his confession, claiming that it had been coerced, and refused to testify to his involvement at Avery's trial.
 He testified at his own trial and never mentioned coercion.
 Dassey was convicted of murder, rape, and mutilation of the corpse in a separate trial.

 In pretrial hearings in January 2007, charges of kidnapping and sexual assault were dropped.
 Avery stood trial in Calumet County in March 2007, with Calumet District Attorney Ken Kratz leading the prosecution, and Manitowoc County Circuit Court judge Patrick Willis presiding.
 On March 18, Avery was found guilty of first-degree murder and illegal possession of a firearm, and was acquitted on the corpse-mutilation charge.
 He was sentenced to life in prison without possibility of parole on the murder conviction, plus five years on the weapons charge, to run concurrently.

 In 2012, after serving five years at the Wisconsin Secure Program Facility in Boscobel, Avery was transferred to the Waupun Correctional Institution in Waupun.

 In January 2016, after Making a Murderer had been released, People magazine reported that one of the Avery trial jurors was the father of a Manitowoc County sheriff's deputy, and another juror's wife was a clerk with Manitowoc County.

 Juror Richard Mahler, who was excused from the trial after the jury had begun deliberations because of a family emergency, later commented that early on, seven of the jurors had voted not guilty; he was mystified that the jury eventually agreed on a conviction.
 Mahler's account has been disputed by other jury members, who claim that no early vote had taken place and that an informal vote was taken with only three jury members voting Avery not guilty.

-Another juror allegedly told the Making a Murderer filmmakers of feeling intimidated into returning a guilty verdict, fearing for personal safety.
+Another juror allegedly told the Making a Murderer filmmakers they felt intimidated into returning a guilty verdict, fearing for personal safety.
 The filmmakers' claims have also been disputed.

 In 2022, Avery was transferred to Fox Lake Correctional Institution, a medium-security prison.